Azure/iot-operations-sdks/go/mqtt/README.md

 func (c *SessionClient) RegisterConnectEventHandler(handler ConnectEventHandler) (unregisterHandler func())
 ```

-RegisterConnectEventHandler registers a handler to a list of handlers that are called synchronously in registration order whenever the SessionClient successfully establishes an MQTT connection.
-Note that since the handler gets called synchronously, handlers should not block for an extended period of time to avoid blocking the SessionClient.
+RegisterConnectEventHandler registers a handler to a list of handlers that are called synchronously in registration order whenever the session client successfully establishes an MQTT connection.
+Note that since the handler gets called synchronously, handlers should not block for an extended period of time to avoid blocking the session client.

 <a name="SessionClient.RegisterDisconnectEventHandler"></a>
 ### func \(\*SessionClient\) [RegisterDisconnectEventHandler](<https://github.com/Azure/iot-operations-sdks/blob/main/go/mqtt/connect.go#L31-L33>)